bhits/dockerized-drools-guvnor/README.md

 ### Environment Variables

-When you start the c2s-guvnor image, you can edit the configuration of the guvnor instance by passing one or more environment variables on the command line.
+When you start the guvnor image, you can edit the configuration of the guvnor instance by passing one or more environment variables on the command line.

 #### JAVA_OPTS